Gary Gygax Tribute Campaign

 Looking to read an entertaining RPG campaign log?
 Something like Sagiro’s Story Hour, but for a low to moderate magic classic D&D campaign?
 Something you can draw inspiration from?
 Then this is for you!

-This Campaign has been running since May 2018.
-(Currently on hiatus since October 2020).
-Characters started at Level 1 and have risen to Level 8 or 9.
+This Campaign ran from May 2018 to October 2020.
+Characters started at Level 1 and rose to Level 8 or 9.
+(And it is possible that we may rekindle this campaign at a later date, especially if there is encouraging feedback from fans).
 Below are links to information regarding the ongoing campaign:Adventures of the Gygax Tribute Campaign

 Here is a brief rundown of the campaign world.
 It is not strictly my own homebrew creation, but incorporates some classic AD&D adventures as well, particularly from Gary Gygax.
 Don’t worry, no Caves of Chaos.
 Too many players remember that one.
 Even if you played some of the classic adventures before, I made some changes to incorporate it in my campaign world and keep it fresh.